Ferb Fletcher: Role in Phineas and Ferb

 Ferb comes from a blended family, a premise the creators considered underused in children's programming and which reflected Marsh's own upbringing.
+He was born on February 29.
 Ferb's birth mother is never revealed, but the series shows that both Ferb and his father Lawrence hail from England.
 Lawrence married Ferb's step-mother Linda after meeting her at a 1990s concert by the fictional band Love Händel.
 Marsh considers explaining the family background "not important to the kids' lives.
 They are a great blended family and that's all we need to know."
 Ferb and his family live in the fictional town of Danville, in a large, suburban neighborhood.
 Throughout their summer vacation, Ferb and Phineas conceive outrageous schemes to defeat boredom while sitting lazily beneath a tree in their backyard.
 Phineas mainly conceives each project while Ferb spearheads its construction.
 Their activities are almost always beyond the capability of a typical child and have included toy design (in "Toy to the World"); treasure-hunting (in "The Ballad of Badbeard"); engineering (in "It's About Time!"); and restaurant management (in "Chez Platypus").
 Ferb's step-sister, Candace, is always trying to get the two in trouble with their mother for their schemes, but is never able to.
 Ferb talks very rarely, usually having only one line per episode.
 He speaks with a British accent.
-There are a total of 11 episodes in which he had no lines and the longest he ever spoke was in "The Lizard Whisperer" when he gave a speech which totalled 129 words.
+There are a total of 28 episodes in which he had no lines and the longest he ever spoke was in "The Lizard Whisperer" when he gave a speech which totalled 129 words.